roberttt0/roberttt0/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Student \n
-Faculty of Mathematics and Informatics, University of Bucharest
+Student of Faculty of Mathematics and Informatics, University of Bucharest